bmphx2/JSTargetFuzzer-v1.0/README.md

 ### Targets & Instrumentation

 JSTargetFuzzer utilizes the JavaScript engine's instrumentation to target security-relevant address space and redirect the fuzzing campaings towards it.
-Instrumentation examples are found in ./TargetsJST/*
+Instrumentation examples are found in [TargetsJST](TargetsJST/) folder.

 ## Experimental Package

 ### RQ1
-The results for RQ1 are saved in CSV files within ./programs/data/ folder, for analysis utilize the `streamlit` client.
+The results for RQ1 are saved in CSV files within [Statistics Files](programs/data/) folder, for analysis utilize the `streamlit` client.
 * Install StreamLit
 ```bash
 pip install streamlit